Do you know the best time to start planning your retirement?

 At the end of the day, though, your individual contribution should be based on your needs in retirement.
 Are you going to work part-time during your retirement?
 Are you planning to live it up?
 Are you going to travel frequently?
 How much money are you really going to need?
 Check out this retirement budget calculator for some help with this.

 There is so much advice out there for people who are interested in planning for their retirement.
 Should you invest in stocks or bonds?
 401(K) or IRA or both?
 Roth or Traditional?
 Check out Planning for Retirement from CNN Money for more of that information.
-Or you can contact a financial advisor, like Genworth, for information and solutions specific to your particular situation.
+Or you can contact a financial advisor for information and solutions specific to your particular situation.

 My advice?
 Just get started.
 Whether you are putting $50 a week in a savings account or 10% of your paycheck into a 401(K), just get started.
 You can sort details out as you go along, but if you spend years planning how to get started, you may just miss the opportunity.